CheddarBizcuitz/CryptoTrade/README.md

         Next c
     Next sh
 ```
-4. You can add coins directly to the CoinLibrary within the "Library" worksheet.
-There are currently 147 slots open with 111 slots pre-populated.
+4. You can add coins directly to the CoinLibrary within the "Library" worksheet, Column B. There are currently 147 slots open with 111 slots pre-populated.

     To increase the total number of slots, adjust the range within the following [worksheet](https://github.com/CheddarBizcuitz/CryptoTrade/blob/main/IMAGES/COIN1.png?raw=true) and [module](https://github.com/CheddarBizcuitz/CryptoTrade/blob/main/IMAGES/COIN2.png?raw=true).

+    **Note:** The API does not host data for all coins.
+It's important to enter the coin under the format: Coin Name (Ticker Symbol) in order to verify connection.

 ## Downloads